 Ruth Beraha and Agostino Iacurci are the two young Italian artists will be in the Big Apple for the residence program of the ISCP

-15th Giornata del contemporaneo is promoted by AMACI with the support of the Directorate-General for Contemporary Creativity and Urban Regeneration, in collaboration with the Directorate-General for Cultural and Economic Promotion and Innovation of MAECI, and it is scheduled on Saturday, October 12th, 2019.
+15th Giornata del contemporaneo is promoted by AMACI with the support of the Directorate-General for Contemporary Creativity, in collaboration with the Directorate-General for Cultural and Economic Promotion and Innovation of MAECI, and it is scheduled on Saturday, October 12th, 2019.

 The 2nd edition of the competition for young curators promoted with Italian Ministry of Foreign Affairs and Italian Cultural Institute of Moscow, in collaboration with V-A-C Foundation, gets underway